Visas and Work Permits — 4 min

 Spouses or children of Japanese permanent residents

-If your employee isn’t any of the above, then they will need to acquire a valid work visa.
+If your team member is not any of the above, then they will need to acquire a valid work permit.

 Once you have acquired the CoE, you must send it to your employee, who can then begin the work visa application process.